Regional Navajo Rugs

 Contemporary Crystal rug

 By far the largest category of Navajo rugs would be non-regional, sometimes called "general rugs."
 These rugs do not exhibit unique characteristics that allow them to be pinpointed to a specific regional trading post area.
 Either no design elements stand out or the style of rug was, or is, woven throughout Navajo land.
-While Indian arts dealers will try assign a regional attribution to almost any rug, most rugs, in fact, fall into the non-regional category.
+While Indian arts dealers will try assign a regional attribution to almost any rug, many rugs fall into the non-regional category.
 The photo below is only one example of a non- regional Navajo rug.
-There are many, many designs that fall into this category.
+There are many designs that fall into this category.